-The screen shot (below) roughly gives us a snapshot of events:
+The screenshot (above) roughly gives us a snapshot of events:

 - January: Apple pre-announces the iPad (remember, no product yet, but coming soon): traditional media coverage — newspapers, consumer magazines — spikes.
 Later in January, as traditional coverage falls, blog chatter initially spikes.

 - February: Blog coverage begins to settle, then, late in the month, Apple announces delays in iPad shipments, traditional media coverage spikes again but is toned noticeably more negative, reflecting the delay and the lack of a convincing explanation as to why.
 Blog coverage also spikes again, but rather than decline this time, it continues to grow steadily through mid-March.

 - March: By the middle of March, traditional media coverage has fallen off as does blog coverage.
 It’s the calm before the storm as the device is about to hit stores in early April, in time for Easter.

 You can build a reputation on what you are going to do –Apple made headlines without a product in stores.
 Circa 1999, this was called vaporware.
 The media and analyst community grew wary of reporting on products that were still in the process of being built, but clearly Apple has a track record of success and it’s new products do tend to border game-changing (i.e. iPod and iPhone): Ignoring the announcement isn’t an option.

 If you consider blogs social media — which I do — then this analysis supports the idea that the majority of original reporting occurs in the traditional media, as this Pew study found.

 3. You can string it out.